mitotic/slidoc/README.md

 provided as Notes or in the next slide with a Level 3 header containing the word `answer`.

-The optional concepts list for questions is analyzed by Slidedown for dependencies.
+The optional concepts list for questions is analyzed by Slidoc for dependencies.

 Concepts: questions; concept list